tabahi/tabahidocs/docs/editing-in-forestry.md

 Console.set_NODE_TOKEN("61800000000000000000000"); //see the Configure tab for NT after adding a device
 ```

 The mac address is the easiest identifier you can read and use for differentiating devices without changing the code for each device.
 It's not necessarily required by the console.
 If two of your devices are using the same identifier then the console will consider them as a single device.
 Once a Node Token is assigned then the mac address (or unique ID) isn't needed for variables and data syncing.

-UDP monitor doesn't use Node Token, instead it uses any String name you pass during `Console.CommitLogs("name_for_UDP_monitor");`.
+UDP monitor doesn't use Node Token, instead, it uses any String name you pass during `Console.CommitLogs("name_for_UDP_monitor");`.
 We use the mac address to make sure that each device shows up with a different name.

 ## Syncing

 Syncing is performed over a secure TCP protocol.
 It first sends the values from the device's memory, then fetches the latest values from the console cloud.
-Optionally, you can also trigger a script on console after the sync.
+Optionally, you can also trigger a script on the console after the sync.

 ```cpp
 WiFiClient TCPclient;